gildas/bitbucket-cli/README.md

 ```

 You can also pass the `--default` flag to make this profile the default one, or pass a `--output` flag to change the profile output format.

+You can also pass the `--default-workspace` and/or `--default-project` flags to set the default workspace and/or project for this profile.

 Profiles support the following authentications: